 We used this mode to capture several small-sized objects, which all fit on the turntable.
 In some cases, we manually positioned the objects to capture specific parts without suffering from occlusion issues.

 The objects we tested were made of various textures (plastic, wood, metal, rubber…), with surfaces that were more or less complex.

 The turntable was of great help, and it allowed us to perform 3D scans in a matter of minutes.
-Once a 360° 3D scan is complete (which consists of 8-12 scans, merged together), the object must be flipped over in order to capture its lower, bottom structure.
+Once a 360° 3D scan is complete (which consists of 8-12 scans, merged), the object must be flipped over to capture its lower, bottom structure.
 The number of stops the turntable does within its 360° rotation can be changed manually.